samrichell-smith/Swedish-Club-Management-Dashboard/README.md

 ## Usage

-We use this dashboard regularly to broadly organise and structure what needs doing and when.
-We had issues with this before, as we mainly kept track of what needs doing through conversation and word of mouth, so I created this to serve as a definitve source that is easily accessible to execs.
+The club executives use this dashboard regularly to organise and structure what needs doing and when.
+This was an issue before, as they mainly kept track of what needs doing through conversation and word of mouth, so I created this tool to serve as a definitive source that is easily accessible.